gearbeagel/AirplaneLearning/README.md

 ### Architecture
 The Airplane Learning app follows a client-server architecture.
-The client-side is built using HTML, CSS, and Jinja, while the server-side is implemented with Django.
+The client-side is built using HTML, CSS, and JS, while the server-side is implemented with Django.

 ### Usage
 To use Airplane Learning, simply register or sign in with your Google account.
-Then, you can access lessons, quizzes and many different activities to improve your English skills.
+Then, you can access lessons, quizzes and many different activities to improve your language skills.

 *You can see more regarding technologies and functionality [here](https://miro.com/app/board/uXjVNnt7ngw=/)*